New entry Jun 06

 2. Manuscripts may be (1) a completed short story [Note 9], (2) complete chapters of a novel plus outline of the entire novel, or (3) a "request for dedicated readers" for a complete novel [Note 5].
 20,000 words maximum per submission for type (1) and (2).
 Manuscripts are assumed copyrighted by the authors and are not to be redistributed by other members.

-5. To encourage members to send in critiques (that's the name of the game, right?) members who have critiqued one ms. in less than 75% of the weeks they've been a member will have their manuscripts held until they return to 75% by either (a) submitting enough weekly critiques; or (b) submitting "missed" critiques with approval of prior member(s) whose work(s) he/she missed [Note 2].
+5. To encourage members to send in critiques (that's the name of the game, right?) members who have critiqued one ms. in less than 75% of the weeks they've been a member will have their manuscripts held until they return to 75% by either (a) submitting enough critiques (in this or another workshop); or (b) submitting "missed" critiques with approval of prior member(s) whose work(s) he/she missed.

 Once the set of manuscripts for the current week is decided, they will be sorted such that those folks who've done the "most" critiques are listed first, since there's a very slight bump in number of critiques the higher up the list you are.
 "Most" is based on a formula that rewards high participation ratios as well as length of time of membership.